AlekseyBykov/pets.message-generator/README.md

 ```

 Consider the export.
 XML file can be selected on the <i>Exchange with OeBS - Export to OeBS</i> tab, by using the <i>Select TFF</i> button.
-These files will be preprocessed and sent to the transport directory as [OAGIS](https://schemas.liquid-technologies.com/OAGIS/8/).
+These files will be preprocessed and sent to the transport directory.

 ![](gui/src/main/resources/images/exported-xml.png)